ARTICLE I. – NAME

 The President, Vice President of Administration, Vice President of Development, Vice President of Membership, Secretary, and Treasurer shall constitute the Executive Committee.

 Section 9.02 – Duties:

-The Executive Committee shall be authorized to act on behalf of the Board, as the need arises, between regular Board meetings.
+The Executive Committee shall be authorized to act on behalf of the Board as the need arises, between regular Board meetings.
 Its actions shall be consistent with established policies of the Board.
 The Executive Committee shall inform the Board of votes, actions, or decisions made within ten days.

-The Executive Committee may conduct the business of the Federation in person, by telephone conference, fax communication. or on-line conference.
+The Executive Committee may conduct the business of FGS in person, by telephone, electronic communication, or on-line conference.

 For the purposes of conducting business, four officers shall constitute a quorum.

 ARTICLE X. – STANDING AND SPECIAL COMMITTEES

 Section 10.01 – Standing Committees:

 A. Standing committees are permanent committees charged with performing necessary functions of FGS.

 B. The standing committees of FGS shall be Auditing, Awards, Budget and Finance, Conference Planning, Development, Marketing and Publicity, Membership, Nominating, Publications, Records Preservation and Access, and such other standing committees as the Board deems necessary to carry out the work of FGS.